aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 ### Introduction

 Without reading the article, I have just created it through several processes.
+How to create, how to create regular polygons, and how to make it reusable for all kinds of regular polygons.